shyampurk/tto-bluemix/README.md

 2. You must have IBM Bluemix Account

-3. You mush have an PubNub Subscription
+3. You must have an PubNub Subscription

-4. You must have a cloned working copy this repository
+4. You must have a cloned working copy of this repository

 ## Deployment of ttoBackground Process
-ttoBarkground process can be executed under any system which has python2 runtime available.
+The ttoBarkground process can be executed under any system which has python2 runtime available.

 Follow the steps below for running ttoBackground process
 1. Install the python runtime dependencies for ttoBackground